bem-site/bem-method/method/bem-for-css/bem-for-css.en.md

 As the project develops, it's possible that blocks could be added with the selectors `input.button`, `span.button` and `a.button`.
 In this case, all the modifiers of the `button` block and nested elements would require four different declarations for each case.

-Try to keep selectors as short as possible.

-CSS implementation:
+Try to use only class selectors:

 ```css
 .button {}